ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.backitup/README.md

 ## Dropbox
 To use the backup in the Dropbox, an access token and an APP must be created at https://www.dropbox.com/developers/apps<br><br>
-* Step 1: Use the "Create Backup" button
+* Step 1: Use the "Create App" button
 * Step 2: Select "Scoped access"
 * Step 3: Select "App folder"
 * Step 4: Enter "Name your app" and select the "Create App" button